tedorellana/learning/SAA-C03.md

 ## Amazon Kinesis Data Streams ##
 Is a fully managed streaming data service.
 You can continuously add various types of data such as clickstreams, application logs, and social media to a Kinesis stream from hundreds of thousands of sources.
 Within seconds, the data will be available for your Kinesis Applications to read and process from the stream.
+Amazon Kinesis Data Streams can support ingestion rates as high as 1 MB/s and provide real-time data processing ensures minimal data loss in the event of an EC2 instance reboot since Kinesis Data Streams has a persistent data store for up to 7 days by default.

 ## Amazon Kinesis Data Analytics ##
 Enables you to quickly author SQL code that continuously reads, processes, and stores data in near real time.
 Using standard SQL queries on the streaming data, you can construct applications that transform and provide insights into your data.